charlesdwmorrison/L6/README.md

 ## Usage
 ### Scripts
-L6 has "scripts" just like LoadRunner or Visual Studio load tests.
+L6 has "scripts" consisting of multiple URLs just like LoadRunner or Visual Studio load tests.
 Currently, you have to make the scripts by hand, but its easy.
 You just add the requests to a C# List<> collection:

 Correlation (using the response of one request as data for the next) is accomplished by means of regular expressions.